Ways People Can Be Seen As "Nice" In The Bad Sense Of The Word

 - Having a really hard time saying no. They may be taken advantage of and do more than their fair share of work on the job, or at school during group assignments.
 They're the friend who's always helping someone move or taking care of their cat, even though it's totally inconvenient for them.

 - Having trouble standing up for themselves.
 People can treat them like crap or take their friendship for granted and they'll smile and laugh it off.
-They may even think they could never confront a jerk, because that might make the person feel bad.
+They may even think they could never confront a jerk, because it might make them feel bad.

 - Feeling overly responsible for the emotions and decisions of other people.
 If a co-worker is acting rude and moody they think, "What have I done wrong to make them feel this way?
 I have to try to cheer them up."
 They would never consider an alternative like, "Wow, they're acting like a douche.
 It's not cool that they're treating me that way" or, "If they're in a pissy mood that's fine, but it's their own job to get over it and I'm going to avoid them until they do."